Once A Fence, Later Slats, Almost Always A Wall: Trump's Border Wall Contradictions

 A campaign slogan is born

-In April 2014, when businessman Donald Trump was toying with running for president, he told an audience in New Hampshire that he "would build a border fence like you have never seen before."
+In April 2014, when businessman Donald Trump was toying with running for president, he told an audience in New Hampshire that he would "build a border fence like you have never seen before."

-That summer, a couple of Trump's advisers came up with the idea of calling it a "wall" as a way of signaling Trump would be an immigration hardliner.
+That summer, a couple of Trump's advisers came up with the idea of calling it a "wall" as a way of signaling Trump would be an immigration hard-liner.

 "And what better way than to have his brand incorporated by Donald Trump saying, 'Yeah, I'm going to build a wall.
 Nobody builds like Trump'?" said former Trump adviser Sam Nunberg.

-The advisers wanted to ensure that every time he gave one of his wide-ranging largely unscripted speeches, Trump would hit the theme of being tough on immigration.
+The advisers wanted to ensure that every time he gave one of his wide-ranging, largely unscripted speeches, Trump would hit the theme of being tough on immigration.
 "Build the wall" — like "Make America Great Again" — was easy to remember and would fit well in the "Trump variety show," as Nunberg described Trump's rally speeches.

 "It was fun.
 It was cool.
 It was novel," said Nunberg.